StorageB/custom-command-toggle/docs/index.md

 gnome-extensions prefs custom-command-toggle@storageb.github.com
 ```

-From the preferences window, use the top-left menu for quick access to this User Guide, the Icon List, and other useful information.
+From the preferences window, use the top menu for quick access to this User Guide, the Icon List, and other useful information.

 ![screenshot-menu](screenshots/screenshot-menu-12.png)